Do Infrared Saunas Have Any Health Benefits? We Dive Into The Trend

 "In the few peer-reviewed articles on infrared saunas published to date, none have reported any serious adverse effects," says Bauer.
 That said, pregnant folks and kids should probably hold off on using infrared saunas for now, as there isn’t any reliable data on infrared’s effects on these populations, he adds.
 Lactating mothers might want to proceed with caution as well, as any harmful agents have the potential to enter breast milk; elderly individuals may also want to avoid a sauna session due to a higher susceptibility to dehydration.

 Also, to Fenton’s earlier point, if you have a skin condition like rosacea that could be exacerbated by a sauna sesh (either infrared or traditional), you may want to skip the practice altogether.

 The bottom line.

-“We have some very intriguing, short-term, small trials that seem to suggest some possible benefit, but to really understand the risks and benefits, we need much larger clinical trials, done over much larger periods of time,” Brent A. Bauer, M.D., research director for the Integrative Medicine Program at Mayo Clinic, says.
+“We have some very intriguing, short-term, small trials that seem to suggest some possible benefit, but to really understand the risks and benefits, we need much larger clinical trials, done over much larger periods of time,” Bauer says.
 He adds that there’s not yet enough data from a medical perspective to recommend that anyone should use infrared saunas, though at the same time, he notes that the few peer-reviewed studies to date haven’t revealed any serious adverse effects, either.

-We need bigger clinical trials conducted over longer periods of time in order to confirm results, so in the meantime, use your best judgment when deciding whether to embrace—or skip—the trend.
+So where does that leave us?
+Ultimately, we need bigger clinical trials conducted over longer periods of time in order to confirm results.
+So in the meantime, it’s really your call whether to embrace—or skip—the trend.